HRO Foundation Bylaws

 Section 3.
 Executive Committee

-The Executive Committee shall be comprised of the Officers and three Elected Directors appointed by the President to serve as at-large members of the Executive Committee.
+The Executive Committee shall be comprised of the Officers and up to three Elected Directors appointed by the President to serve as at-large members of the Executive Committee.

 Section 4.
 Removals